bvirxx/bLUe_PYSIDE/README.md

 ## DESCRIPTION

 bLUe is a layer-based image editor.
-It aims to integrate a 3D LUT editor with more traditional tools in order to provide a powerful GUI for photo editing.
+It aims to integrate a new 3D LUT editor with more traditional tools in order to provide a powerful GUI for photo editing.
 The program is fully modular : tools are implemented as independent adjustment layers using a common GUI.
 New features can be added easily: any imaging library exposing Python bindings can take advantage of the GUI.